Key Takeaways

 Final Thoughts

 Cullen/Frost Bankers sits in a category of its own — a regional player with the strength, consistency, and leadership typically associated with much larger institutions.
-The bank’s conservative approach, deep Texas roots, and disciplined expansion strategy have allowed it to grow steadily without overreaching.
-This measured growth has been paired with strong dividend performance and a firm commitment to shareholder returns.
+The bank’s conservative approach, deep Texas roots, and disciplined expansion strategy have allowed it to grow steadily without overreaching, and the fiscal 2025 results confirm that this model continues to generate improving financial outcomes for shareholders.

-As with any investment in the financial sector, there are risks — interest rate pressures, deposit competition, and regional economic exposure chief among them.
-But Cullen/Frost has navigated past cycles by staying true to its core strengths: responsible lending, tight expense control, and a strong customer-first culture.
+As with any investment in the financial sector, risks are present and should not be dismissed.
+Interest rate sensitivity, deposit competition, and regional economic concentration are all legitimate considerations that belong in any honest assessment of the stock.
+But Cullen/Frost has navigated past cycles by staying true to its core strengths: responsible lending, tight expense control, and a strong customer-first culture that has earned real loyalty across Texas.